rust-lang/rust/src/doc/trpl/closures.md

 That is because in Rust each closure has its own unique type.
-So, not only do closures with different signatures have different types, but different closures with the *same* signature have *different* types!
+So, not only do closures with different signatures have different types, but different closures with the *same* signature have *different* types, as well!
 You can think of it this way: the behaviour of a closure is part of its type.
-And since we want to support many different closures that all take an `i32` and return an `i32` we introduced a type parameter that is able to represent all these closures.
+Therefore, using a single type parameter for both accepted closures will accept the first of them, rejecting the second.
+The distinct type of the second closure does not allow it to be represented by the same type parameter as that of the first.
+We acknowledge this, and use two different type parameters `F` and `G`.

 This also introduces the `where` clause, which lets us describe type parameters in a more flexible manner.